ranjan-panda/ranjan-panda/README.md

 ### There are (10^9 + 7) profiles on Github......Welcome to mine! <img src="https://github.com/ranjan-panda/Bio/blob/master/gifs/emoji.gif" width="27px">

 I'm a pre-final year student pursuing Bachelors in Information Technology 🎓 from **Vellore Institute of Technology** 🏛.
 I'm a passionate learner who is always willing to learn and work across different technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to Code👨🏻‍💻.
-I'm currently into Deep-Learning 🕸️ and working on my Public Speaking Skills🤓.
+I'm currently into Flutter Development 🕸️ and working on my Public Speaking Skills🤓.

 <img src="https://github.com/ranjan-panda/Bio/blob/master/border.gif" width="1100px" height="10px"></h2>